 He is the Scotland national football team’s most prolific goal scorer averaging more than a goal per game, 23 goals from his 20 internationals.
 Gallacher was one of the Wembley Wizards who beat England 5-1 at Wembley Stadium in 1928.
 He was the last man to captain Newcastle United to be champions of England.

 Hughie Gallacher was born in Bellshill, North Lanarkshire in 1903.
 He started "biffing a twopenny ball" almost as soon as he could walk.
-Gallacher was a boyhood friend of Alex James.
-Both would go on to join the genuinely outstanding footballers of their generation.
+When schooling at Bellshill Academy he was a close friend of Alex James.
+The two went on to become the most revered Scottish footballers of their generation.

 Queen of the South